 Q: How long will it take?

-A: The turnaround time for proofreading and copy-editing depends on the length of your document.
-For short documents (word count < 2500) the turnaround time starts at 3 days (or 36 hours with our priority service - 30% surcharge).
+A: The turnaround time for proofreading and editing depends on the length of your document.
+For short documents (word count < 2750) the turnaround time starts at 2 days (or 36 hours with our priority service - 25% surcharge).
 The actual time will be displayed on the manuscript upload form once you have entered the word count of your document.
 It is also shown on the page containing our quote calculator.

 Q: How much will it cost?

-A: This depends on the size of your manuscript (number of words) and on the type of services you require.
+A: This depends on the size of your manuscript (number of words), on the level of corrections (Standard vs Premium edit ), and on types of additional services you require (e.g., reference checking, abstract writing, etc.).
 Please consult our pricing page for a list of services and prices, or you may use our quote calculator.